Mahima1001/Ecommerce-AndroidApp/README.md

 # Ecommerce-AndroidApp

 Admin can add any product under the category (like men's clothes, electronics, etc.) and the customer can view all the products and can purchase it.
-Customer can send any query to the admin.
+Customer can send query to the admin.